 This case follows a disturbing trend that prevents juries from deciding whether a health care provider should be held responsible for injuries that patients clearly suffered.
 ExpertPages recently discussed a similar Arizona case that decided a registered nurse who was certified in wound care and who worked as a wound care coordinator was not qualified under Arizona law to testify about the standard of wound care that ICU nurses should have provided to a patient with a pressure wound.

-The Arizona case prevented a jury from considering a claim in which negligence seemed obvious, but the decision was arguably based on Arizona statutes.
+The Arizona court prevented a jury from considering a claim in which negligence seemed obvious, but the decision was arguably based on Arizona statutes.
 In Wigley’s case, the expert appears to have satisfied all statutory criteria for admissibility.

-The trend that holds medical malpractice plaintiffs to impossible standards when they search for expert witnesses in unfortunate.
+The trend that holds medical malpractice plaintiffs to impossible standards when they search for expert witnesses is unfortunate.
 Excluding helpful testimony from qualified witnesses weakens the jury system by preventing juries from deciding whether patients have been injured by allegedly negligent healthcare providers.
 That harms the civil justice system as well as injured patients.